An analogue of Vosper's Theorem for Extension Fields: Codes in the space of quadratic forms over finite fields

 These numbers satisfy a few trivial equations:

-The last set of conditions follow from the assumption $\wt(\CC)\geq 3$ and Lemma \ref{lemma weight to type}.
-We will prove that, if $\CC$ is a hypothetical optimal code, i.e. if it satisfies equality in \eqref{bound}, then there are more equations for $\{X_t\}$:
+The last set of conditions follow from the assumption $\wt(\CC)\geq 3$, which implies that $X_t=0$ when $t$ is the type of an orbit of weight $1$ or $2$, and from Lemma \ref{lemma weight to type}.
+We will prove in the next proposition that, if $\CC$ is a hypothetical optimal code, i.e. if it satisfies equality in \eqref{bound}, then some additional equations hold for $\{X_t\}$.
+First we need to introduce another notation.